alf-labs/tangram/web/src/intro/intro.md

 <img width="128" src="https://raw.githubusercontent.com/alf-labs/tangram/refs/heads/main/analyzer/data/originals/sample/sample.jpg#left" alt="Tangram Puzzle Sample"> This
 project deals with a variant called **12 pieces hexagon tangram jigsaw**.
 Whereas a traditional tangram seems to have only 7 pieces,
-as the name indicates, this puzzle uses 12 pieces which fit in an enclosing hexagon.
+this variant of the puzzle, as the name indicates, uses 12 pieces which fit in an enclosing hexagon.
 There are actually 8 shapes of pieces, and 5 different colors.

 Solving the puzzle is rather simple -- just place the pieces till they fit.